We are reader-supported. Links on our site may earn us a commission. More about us

 Sound quality 3.8

-Realistically, the people playing this keyboard piano will mostly be absolute beginners and perhaps mostly younger learners.
+Realistically, the people playing this digital piano will mostly be absolute beginners and perhaps mostly younger learners.
 With that in mind, the quality of onboard voices isn’t necessarily the most crucial element.
 But, to be clear from the start, anyone beyond a beginner’s ability will find significant faults with the sound.

 The voices are similar to what you’d expect in a budget beginner keyboard, typically in the 25 to the 61-key range.
 The piano sounds lack depth, and have a somewhat toy-like quality, as do the electric pianos.
 The main issue lies in the bass notes; in the mid-high range, they sound more convincing.